 You are reviewing your morning labs and the platelet count is awfully low.
 You start working through your differentials for thrombocytopenia and as you go through your list, you consider Heparin-induced thrombocytopenia (HIT).
 You glance over the medication administration record and there it is, your patient has been getting heparin.
 So should you be concerned … Continue reading When are you concerned about HIT?

 Diagnosis Q. When do you suspect a Clostridium Difficile Infection (CDI)?
+Symptoms of unexplained and new onset ≥3 unformed stools in 24 hours plus high clinical suspicion. ex.
+Recent use of certain antibiotics increases risk for CDIs.
 Q. What is the best diagnostic test/method for C Difficile?
-Stool toxin + NAAT; GDH + toxin Q. Any role in repeat testing?
-No repeat testing needed (Strong recommendation) Colonization is common in patients with multiple episodes, and can cause false positive Prevention Q. … Continue reading How do you manage C. Difficile Infections?
+Stool toxin + NAAT; GDH + toxin Q. … Continue reading How do you manage C. Difficile Infections?

 In 2019, the American Thoracic Society/Infectious Disease Society of America (ATS/IDSA) revised their guidelines towards the evaluation and management of Community Acquired Pneumonia (CAP).
 Regardless of the criticisms regarding the quality of evidence, there are quite a few recommendations I think are worth noting for my co-residents.
 Evaluation First, recall 2007 recommendations on classifying CAP … Continue reading How are we managing CAP in 2019?